soreko/GooglePlayScraper/README.md

 # GooglePlayScraper
-Google Play App Store scraper
+Google Play App Store python scraper

 ## Intro
-This application runs a service thats gets a package id and retrieves its email, title and icon as Json format  <br />
+This python application runs a service thats gets a package id and retrieves its email, title and icon as Json format  <br />
 and outputs it to output.txt file.

 You can send a list of app IDs by running app_sender.